Avdeep-Singh/machine-downtime-predictive-api/README.md

 - Model parameters:
     ***random_state = 42***
 - Preprocessing and Feature Engineering:
     - Data Cleaning: The dataset is assumed to be pre-cleaned, meaning that it contains no duplicates, and obvious data inconsistencies have been addressed.
-Missing values are droped and the Data column is also droped.
+Missing values are dropped and the Data column is also dropped.
     - Categorical Encoding: Label Encoding is used to convert categorical features to numerical representations.

 ## Error Handling